enockabere/Get-Started/django/HerokuDeploy.md

 - Procedure works best with Django version 3 and above.
 - Run all commands from virtual environment
 # Install heroku CLI
-If you don't have heroku, install login
+If you don't have heroku, install and login

 # Preparing the Application